 - Delicious food: All meals will be provided during your residential stay — plus plenty of tea and cake!

-Camps are specifically for the benefit of community members, and unfortunately we're unable to allocate funded places to professionals, to people who are paid for a community post, or people who do things in their community as part of their job.
+Camps are specifically for the benefit of community members, and unfortunately we're unable to allocate funded places to professionals, to people who are paid to support a community and its members.